takoikatakotako/en.swiswiswift.com/content/post/2019-12-19/index.md

 +++
-title =  "Swift5.1で追加されたFunctionBuilderを使ってStructを作る"
-url = "2019-12-19"
-date = "2019-12-19"
+title =  "Constructing a Struct using the FunctionBuilder added in Swift5.1" url = "2019-12-19" date = "2019-12-19"
-description = "Swift5.1で追加されたFunctionBuilderを使ってStructを作る"
-tags = [
+description = "Constructing a Struct using the FunctionBuilder added in Swift5.1" tags = [
     "Swift"
 ]